 Each component will be assigned to a team from a different country, and it’s up to you to decide how to organize these teams.
 You have two options:

-Come up with an initial design for all the components, and then have each team go off and start working.
-As they make progress, the teams regularly test each component with all the other components, and update the design if there are any problems.
-As components are completed, you launch them one at a time into outer space, and assemble them incrementally.
+Come up with an initial design for all the components and then have each team go off and start working.
+As they make progress, the teams regularly test each component with all the other components, and update the design if any problems occur.
+As components are completed, you launch them one at a time into outer space and assemble them incrementally.

-How do you think option #1 is going to work out?
-In all likelihood, attempting to assemble the entire ISS at the last minute will expose a number of problems.
-Team A thought team B would handle the wiring while team B thought team A would do it; all the teams used the metric system, except one; no one remembered to install a toilet.
+How do you think option 1 is going to work out?
+In all likelihood, attempting to assemble the entire ISS at the last minute will expose numerous problems.
+Team A thought team B would handle the wiring, while team B thought team A would do it; all the teams used the metric system, except one; no one remembered to install a toilet.
 With everything built and floating in outer space, going back to fix things is going to be difficult.

 Option 1 may sound ridiculous, but this is exactly the way in which many companies build software.
-As you saw with the LinkedIn example in the intro to this blog post, there are companies where developers work in isolated feature branches for weeks or months at a time and then, when a release rolls around, they try to merge all the feature branches together.
-This process is known as late integration, and it often leads to a painful integration process, where you spend weeks fighting with merge conflicts.
+As you saw with the LinkedIn example in the intro to this blog post, developers at some companies work in isolated feature branches for weeks or months at a time and then, when a release rolls around, they try to merge all the feature branches together.
+This process, known as late integration, often leads to a painful integration process, where you spend weeks fighting with merge conflicts.

-The ISS was actually built using a process that more closely resembled option #2[22], and in most cases, you should use this option as well.
-In the world of software, option #2 is referred to as continuous integration (CI), and the idea is to ensure that every developer on your team merges their work together on a regular basis, typically daily or multiple times per day.
+The ISS was built using a process that more closely resembles option 2,[21] and in most cases, you should use this option as well.
+In the world of software, option 2 is referred to as continuous integration (CI), and the idea is to ensure that every developer on your team merges their work together on a regular basis, typically daily or multiple times per day.
 The key benefit of CI is that it exposes problems with your work earlier in the process, before you’ve gone too far in the wrong direction, and allows you to make improvements incrementally.

-The most common way to implement continuous integration is to use a trunk-based development model, where developers
+The most common way to implement CI is to use a trunk-based development model, where developers

-do all of their work on the same branch, typically main
+do all their work on the same branch, typically main

 or master